BTEC Level 3 Extended Cerificate Children's Play, Learning and Development

 - BTEC Level 3 Extended Cerificate Children's Play, Learning and Development»

-Development of Children’s Communication, Literacy and Numeracy Skills - Learners will develop an understanding of how children develop literacy, language, numeracy and communication skills and how to promote and support this development.
+2. Development of Children’s Communication, Literacy and Numeracy Skills - Learners will develop an understanding of how children develop literacy, language, numeracy and communication skills and how to promote and support this development

-- Children’s Physical Development, Care and Health Needs.
+2. Children’s Physical Development, Care and Health Needs

-The course also requires students to spend at least 50 hours in a work placement with children aged from birth to seven years 11 months.
+Unit 1 and Unit 2 are both externally assessed.
+Unit 3 and the chosen optional unit are internally assessed.
+The course also requires students to spend at least 50 hours in a work placement with ch

-Synoptic assessment requires learners to demonstrate they can identify and use effectively, in an integrated way, as appropriate selection of skills, techniques, concepts, theories and knowledge from across the while sector.
+Synoptic assessment requires learners to demonstrate they can identify and use effectively, in an integrated way, an appropriate selection of skills, techniques, concepts, theories and knowledge from across the whole sector.
 Synoptic units may be internally or externally assessed.
+WHERE

 WHERE CAN IT LEAD?